 - A26.
-Assurance skills and techniques include: - Applying professional skepticism and professional judgment to planning and performing an assurance engagement, including obtaining and evaluating evidence; - Understanding information systems and the role and limitations of internal control; - Linking the consideration of materiality and engagement risks to the nature, timing and extent of procedures for the review;

-- Applying procedures as appropriate to the review engagement, which may include other types of procedures in addition to inquiry and analytical procedures (such as inspection, re-calculation, re-performance, observation and confirmation); - Systematic documentation practices; and - Application of skills and practices relevant for writing reports for assurance engagements. - A27.
-Within the context of the firm's system of quality control, engagement teams have a responsibility to implement quality control procedures applicable to the engagement, and provide the firm with relevant information to enable the functioning of that part of the firm's system of quality control relating to independence. - A28.
-The actions of the engagement partner and appropriate messages to the other members of the engagement team, in the context of the engagement partner taking responsibility for the overall quality on each review engagement, emphasize the fact that quality is essential in performing a review engagement, and the importance to the quality of the review engagement of: - (a) Performing work that complies with professional standards and regulatory and legal requirements. - (b) Complying with the firm's quality control policies and procedures as applicable. - (c) Issuing a report for the engagement that is appropriate in the circumstances. - (d) The engagement team's ability to raise concerns without fear of reprisals. - A29.
-Unless information provided by the firm or other parties suggests otherwise, the engagement team is entitled to rely on the firm's system of quality control.
-For example, the engagement team may rely on the firm's system of quality control in relation to: - Competence of personnel through their recruitment and formal training. - Independence through the accumulation and communication of relevant independence information. - Maintenance of client relationships through acceptance and continuance systems. - Adherence to regulatory and legal requirements through the monitoring process.
+Assurance skills and techniques include: - Applying professional skepticism and professional judgment to planning and performing an assurance engagement, including obtaining and evaluating evidence; - Understanding information systems and the role and limitations of internal control; - Linking the consideration of materiality and engagement risks to the nature, timing and extent of procedures for the review; - Applying procedures as appropriate to the review engagement, which may include other types of procedures in addition to inquiry and analytical procedures (such as inspection, re-calculation, re-performance, observation and confirmation): - Systematic documentation practices; and - Application of skills and practices relevant for writing reports for assurance engagements. - A27.
+Within the context of the firm's system of quality management, engagement teams have a responsibility to implement the firm's policies or procedures applicable to the engagement, and communicate to the firm information arising from the review engagement that is required to be communicated by the firm's policies or procedures to support the firm's system of quality management. - A28.
+The actions of the engagement partner and appropriate messages to the other members of the engagement team, in the context of the engagement partner taking overall responsibility for managing and achieving quality on each review engagement, emphasize the fact that quality is essential in performing a review engagement and the importance to the quality of the review engagement of: - (a) Performing work that complies with professional standards and regulatory and legal requirements. - (b) Complying with the firm's quality management policies or procedures as applicable. - (c) Issuing a report for the engagement that is appropriate in the circumstances. - (d) The engagement team's ability to raise concerns without fear of reprisals. - A29.
+Ordinarily, the engagement team may depend on the firm's system of quality management unless: - The engagement team's understanding or practical experience indicates that the firm's policies or procedures will not effectively address the nature and circumstances of the engagement; or - Information provided by the firm or other parties about the effectiveness of such policies or procedures suggests otherwise.